Search

 Location:

-Opening a dream restaurant is only the beginning—you have to make money to stay in business.
-Discover the secrets to great hospitality and the details that make a food-service operation successful, including cleanliness, wonderful employees, and—of course—delicious menus!
+Opening a dream restaurant is only the beginning.
+Many times, the secret to a restaurant’s success is in the details.
+Explore the essentials of great hospitality and the factors that make a food-service operation successful, including flexibility, professionalism, creating a welcoming atmosphere, and—of course—delicious menus!

 Examples of activities

-• Make your own dish in a commercial kitchen
+• Prepare a dish in a commercial kitchen with assistance from a Purdue chef

 Running a Restaurant